g0rbe/CEH/06_System_Hacking.md

 ##### Whitespace Steganography

-hide information in a text file using extra blank space inserted in between words covering file.
+Hide information in a text file using extra blank space inserted in between words covering file.
 Using LZW and Huffman compression method to decrease the size of the message.

 ##### Image Steganography